 In 1654, the General Court of Massachusetts had granted a petition from people in Hartford (endorsed by people in Springfield) for the land in Nonotucke and the right of self-government for inhabitants.
 A meetinghouse was built on Meeting House Hill (sawn lumber, not logs, 26’ by 18,’ 9’ high).
 Three people who built homes in the new township were appointed to handle the town’s business and mediate between neighbors if small disputes arose.
 They assessed and collected taxes for government, and gave government approval to marriages.
 There was a town commons and an appointed shepherd to look after cows and sheep that grazed on it.
 (This was only in daylight; they were taken home at night.)

 Northampton (the name was soon changed from Nonotucke) adopted a couple regressive laws that allowed secular control of the township.
 (In the beginning there was no church except the meetinghouse, or a reverend to interpret God’s will.
 At meeting, people read aloud from the Holy Bible.)
 If you were not one of the original settlers, you had to apply to the town council for permission to buy land in Northampton.
 If accepted, you had to live on your land and develop it for four years before receiving title to it.
-(Parts of the township would not be sold to investors who would not develop the land.)
+(This stopped investors from buying land they wouldn't develop.)

 Both the accused and the accuser of witchcraft in 1656 had moved to Northampton from Springfield after that town had gone through a short ‘witch hunt’ in 1651.
 In March 1656, a woman from Springfield came to visit one Sarah (‘Goody’—Goodwife) Bridgman.
 Goody Branch was told the story of Mary Parsons, wife of one of the town’s better-off men.
 It seems Mary Parsons had bought some yarn from a local spinner and had also asked that one of the spinner’s daughters be sent to live in the Parsons household (to be a servant).
 When the request for the daughter was refused, fault was found with the yarn.
 More yarn was spun and weighed before witnesses before being sent to Mary Parsons, but was declared to be short in weight, anyway.
 The daughter who had been requested as a servant grew sickly and lost weight.
 A cow belonging to the spinner’s husband died two weeks later.
 After the husband made a joke that implied Mary Parsons rode a broomstick, Mary Parsons found out about it and gave him a tongue-lashing.
 One of his pigs got lost, was found, and died.